TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined-51.md

 <!-- ===== Addendum 68 (source: spare-qubit-cliff-addendum-68-2026-09-18.md) ===== -->

 > **Note added when merging:** The bare-edge threshold is a single sharp step between 16 and 17 -- a flat cliffing plateau across the entire 1-16 range, then an abrupt jump to fast.
-The same sharp-step character as the grid's own spare threshold and k_chains' component-count threshold.
+The same sharp-step character as the grid's own spare threshold and k_chains' component-count threshold. **UPDATE: this addendum's "single clean step, stays fast beyond it" reading is superseded by Addenda 70-71 below** -- the fast region turns out to be a narrow, closing WINDOW at both grid sizes, not a permanent escape.
+Read this addendum for the threshold's exact location (still accurate); read Addenda 70-71 for what happens beyond it.

 ## Addendum 68 -- the bare-edge threshold is a single step between 16 and 17: a flat cliffing plateau across the entire 1-16 range, then an abrupt jump to fast (2026-09-18)